Metacognitive Strategies: Go From Mindless Instructions to Real Understanding

 That takes discipline, having the right motivation, and finding a strategy or method that fits you .
 Especially if you’re learning on your own.

 Sure, you can have the discipline to do something even if you’re just following blindly.

-Getting the right motivation though becomes a little harder as you have to ask yourself why you want to learn a specific language.
+However, getting the right motivation becomes a little harder as you have to ask yourself why you want to learn a specific language. why you want to learn a specific language.

 When it comes to finding the best way of learning, I’d say it’s nearly impossible without a heavy dose of reflection and evaluation.